konnov/protocols-made-fun/_posts/2025-04-20-lean-two-phase.md

 As you can see, `ProtocolState` is the place where we had to make a number of
 decisions:

  - The state carries the set `all` of all resource managers.
-We need this set to define the behavior, which is defined below.
+The transaction manager needs this set to decided whether it had received the messages from all resource managers, see below.
 Perhaps, there is some Lean magic that would do that automatically.

  - `rmState` is a *hash map* from the resource managers to `RMState`.
    Recall that it was simply defined as a function in TLA<sup>+</sup>.